 Client Focus: Brand Strategy

 Russ started Oliver Russell in 1991.
 He’s committed his career (nearly 30 years) to social responsibility, first inside the corporate world and then as an entrepreneur who’s started four companies and five nonprofit causes.
-His creative work has been honored with local, regional, and national creative awards.
+Russ is the author of "Rise Up - How to Build a Socially Conscious Business," and his creative work has been honored with local, regional, and national creative awards.
 These days, Russ focuses on brand strategy for clients, spreading the Certified B Corp love, and connecting kindred spirits to multiply social impact.

 What was the first concert you ever attended?